 The student’s place of residence must fall within the boundaries of an Atlanta Public School zone.
 If you have questions about whether your residence is zoned for Atlanta Public Schools, please contact the APS Office of Student Placement at 404-802-2233.

-If there are more applicants than the number of spaces available for a grade level, spaces remaining in each such class after the students who were registered during pre-enrollment will be awarded on the basis of a lottery.
+Following the pre-enrollment period, if there are more applicants than the number of spaces available for a grade level, spaces remaining in each such class will be awarded on the basis of a lottery.
 All complete applications for those grades will be placed into the lottery.
 If necessary, a public lottery for applicants in any grade level that requires one will be held.

 A waiting list will be formed if the number of applicants in the application and enrollment process exceeds the number of available spaces.
 Students who decline an offer of admission may remain on the waiting list in their present position for a period of 12 months from the date of the original offer of admission.
 They will be listed as “inactive” on the waiting list and it will be the responsibility of the parent/guardian of that student to inform the school, in writing, of their desire to be returned to “active” status on the waiting list.
 As additional openings arise, enrollment will continue from the active waiting list in the order of applicants’ lottery numbers.

 At the beginning of the next year’s application and enrollment process a letter will be sent to all applicants who are still on the waiting list to see if they would like to remain on the waiting list.
 All applicants who respond affirmatively to this request will retain their place on the waiting list ahead of any new applicants.
 New applicants who are siblings of current students will maintain their sibling preference.